Borderline Weak--Type Estimates for Sparse Bilinear Forms Involving $A_\infty$ Maximal Functions: Background Information and Preliminaries

 as desired. \end{proof}

 There are many ways to define the $[w]_{A_\infty}$ characteristic of a weight.
 The one we use -- and the one that seems most useful and popular -- is the one of Wilson \cite{Wil1987}; see also \cite{HytPer2015} for more information.
-For a dyadic lattice $\mathcal{D}$, $Q\in\mathcal{D}$ and subset $\mathcal{S}\subset\mathcal{D}$ define:
+For a dyadic lattice $\mathcal{D}$, let $M_{\mathcal{D}}$ be the dyadic maximal function.
+For $Q\in\mathcal{D}$ define:

-The following is \cite{HytPer2013}*{Lemma 6.6}: \begin{lm} For a cube $Q$ and a subset $E\subset Q$ we have
+The following is \cite{HytPer2013}*{Lemma 6.6}: \begin{lm} For a cube $Q\in\mathcal{D}$ and a subset $E\subset Q$ we have

 \end{lm}